Miho Nonaka

 Miho Nonaka (野中 生萌, Nonaka Mihō) is a Japanese competition climber who specializes in competition bouldering.
 She is an Olympic silver medalist in sport climbing.

 Early life

-Nonaka's father and sister introduced her to climbing when she was nine years old.
+Nonaka grew up in Tokyo, and was introduced to climbing by her father and older sister when she was eight years old.

 Climbing career

 In 2013, Nonaka began competing on the international senior circuit at IFSC Climbing World Cups at age 16, initially focusing on competition lead climbing.

 In 2014, Nonaka transitioned towards competition bouldering, winning her first World Cup medal with a second-place finish at the Boulder World Cup in Laval and eventually finishing the World Cup season in fifth place in the overall ranking for bouldering.